ISP2018/isp-qa/Kittin.md

 **A5:**

 1. With a less successful project manager, the project can become a series of code sprints.
 If this happens, the project is likely to come in late and over budget
-2. As the initial project doesn’t have a definitive plan, the final product can be grossly different than what was initially intended.
+2. As the initial project doesnÂ’t have a definitive plan, the final product can be grossly different than what was initially intended.